xylamic/bafl-app/README.md

 This is the Bay Area Football League (BAFL) official app.
 This allows members and parents to have quick access to important information & tools to simplify the experience and operations.

 This is a mobile application targeted at iOS and Android, built on .Net MAUI for cross-platform application development.
 This is a single code base that targets all platforms.
-This is available as open source for anyone to download and propose fixes & enhancements.
+This is open to allow anyone to view and propose fixes & enhancements.

 This was initially developed and currently moderated by Adam Jordan (@xylamic).